dhanusm-13/Healthcre_tracker/README.md

 # Health Tracker Dashboard

 A simple Flask-based web application to track daily health activities such as exercise, meditation, and sleep.
-The application uses a clean and minimal backend structure with form handling and validation.
+Built with a clean backend structure, server-side form validation, and a responsive UI using Bootstrap.

 ---